 This policy also ensures that the College complies with equality legislation (Equality Act 2010).
-The College recognises that it has to make special efforts to ensure that all groups prosper, including: those with special educational needs; those who have difficulties in accessing the College's facilities or services; those who speak English as an additional language; those who have frequent moves and lack stability leading to time out of college (e.g. children in care); those who as children are caring for others; those who experience bullying, harassment or social exclusion; those with low parental support or different parental expectations; those with emotional, mental and physical well-being needs; those who exhibit challenging behaviour; those who come from minority ethnic groups including travellers, refugees and asylum seekers.
+The College recognises that it has to make special efforts to ensure that all groups prosper, including: those with special educational needs; those who have difficulties in accessing the College's facilities or services; those who speak English as an additional language; those who have frequent moves and lack stability leading to time out of college (e.g. children in care); those who as children are caring for others; those who come from homes with low income and/or inadequate home study space; those who experience bullying, harassment or social exclusion; those with low parental support or different parental expectations; those with emotional, mental and physical well-being needs; those who exhibit challenging behaviour; those who come from minority ethnic groups including travellers, refugees and asylum seekers.
 However, in certain cases it is recognised that alternative or additional provision will be required according to individual needs and to enable equality of opportunity to take place.